DayZ

 * You'll have to be loaded into a server to see/change keybinds and other game settings.

-* Notes on Items - DayZ is an extremely janky game.
-Sometimes clothing items will not drop on the floor correctly, teleporting upwards, downwards, into walls, etc. If you put an item down and it disappears, before leaving it behind check interior and exterior walls, and don't forget to look up.
-Most of the time, stuff can be salvaged by searching weird places for it and finding the right angle on the item to hold F to put it into your hands.
-It happens to the best of us, so keep it in mind to hold your items close.
-This will happen almost exclusively when you find a clothing item and switch out what's already on you, dropping it to the floor.
-Instead of doing this blindly, risking it disappearing especially if it's a coat or a bag, put the item you're going to swap out into your hand, and drag the new clothing item from the vicinity directly onto that slot.
+* Notes on Items - DayZ is an extremely janky game in many different aspects.
+One of the most annoying and unsalvageable ones are items not dropping on the floor correctly, teleporting upwards, downwards, into nearby walls and the above roof, etc. If you put an item down and it disappears, before accepting that it's gone to the void, check interior and exterior walls, and don't forget to look up and under nearby objects.
+Most of the time, stuff can be salvaged by searching weird places and finding the right angle on the item for the option to hold F to put it into your hands.
+It happens to the best of us, so keep it in mind to hold your items close, and sometimes when this happens there's nothing you can do if you can't find it and you will have to leave it behind.
+This will happen most commonly when you directly drag an item from the vicinity into a clothing slot, making the item you're already wearing in that slot bug out when it is forced to exit your inventory.
+Instead of swapping things like that, drag the item you're wearing into your hand, and then hold left ctrl while clicking it to manually drop it to the floor.
+Drag the item you want to try on into your empty clothing slot.
+It's hard to remember but after losing multiple items you will start to develop the sense for doing this.
+Good luck, happy hunting.

 I. Basics & Zombies